officialnico/py-tutorial/open_sesame.md

 and this is what it looks like when we run this code above:
 ![](https://imgur.com/2fSSkzW.jpg)

-Now you gotta take in when python is getting this its all one big string, no separation, its up to you to do that.
+When python is opening this file its all one big string, no separation, its up to you to separate the values into lists that you can work with.

 ### To extract the data from a .csv file!